kamax-matrix/mxisd/docs/threepids/notification/sendgrid-handler.md

               body:
                 text: <Path to file containing the raw text part of the email.
 Do not set to not use one>
                 html: <Path to file containing the HTML part of the email.
 Do not set to not use one>
+          unbind:
+            fraudulent:
+              subject: <Subject of the email notification sent for potentially fraudulent 3PID unbinds>
+              body:
+                text: <Path to file containing the raw text part of the email.
+Do not set to not use one>
+                html: <Path to file containing the raw text part of the email.
+Do not set to not use one>
 ```